ibm-developer-skills-network/goadt-Get-things-done-and-solve-real-problems-with-GenAI/instructions.md

 ::page{title="Modifying the Backend for HITL"}

+_Note: If needed, you can use the **part2** folder to continue from this point.
+Ideally, proceed without it unless something went wrong._

 Before we begin let's layout the plan.
 Rather than the sales being applied automatically, we want to enable HITL so that a store manager is able to approve (and potentially modify) sales before they are applied.
 Moreover, we will update the code so that the coffee prices are updated _within_ the graph logic (rather than by `server.ts`).
 Finally, we will also leverage a conditional edge to stop processing if not enough people are detected outside (and no HITL is needed).